 At 5:30 a.m., shortly after sunrise, Allied ships in the English Channel begin a heavy naval bombardment of the Nazi-held beaches.
 Seven battleships took part in the bombardment, including the USS Nevada.
 The Nevada was severely damaged in the 1941 attack on Pearl Harbor, and the Japanese thought it would never see service again.
 On the morning of the Pearl Harbor attack, the navy band aboard the Nevada was playing The Star-Spangled Banner as they did their daily flag raising-- just as the bombs began to fall.
 That ironic moment is shown in the movie Tora!
 Tora!
 Tora!
 Also, some 13,000 aircraft based at 70 airfields in Southern England flew missions across the Channel to bomb Nazi positions and cover the Allied landings.
 The Allied pilots feared what they called "the 4 F's."
 They were Flak (ground-based anti-aircraft fire), Fighters (enemy planes), Fear, and Fire (if their planes were hit.)

 There were a total of five beaches where the Allies forces made landings that day: code-named Utah and Omaha beaches were where the US forces landed, the Brits landed at Gold and Sword beaches, and the Canadians were responsible for June beach.
 See the map.
-Soldiers crossed the English channel in ships, then moved into small landing craft like this.
-These small boats were to get within 50-100 yards (meters) from the shore, drop their front door, and let the men out.
+Soldiers crossed the English channel in ships and then moved into small landing craft.
+These landing crafts, small boats, were to get within 50-100 yards (45-90 meters) from the shore, drop their front door, and let the men out.
 The men jumped from their boats into cold sea water that was waist- or even neck-deep.
 When you consider they were wearing heavy uniforms and carrying heavy guns and equipment, you can see why many foundered in the water and drowned before even hitting the beach.
-Once they hit the beach, many had to run across 100 yards or more of open sand to get to the sea wall or small hills of sand.
+Once they hit the beach, many had to run across 100 yards (90 meters) or more of open sand to get to the sea wall or small hills of sand.
 The Germans were dug-in with concrete pillboxes and emplacements.

-It is hard to imagine the courage those young men faced, on those open landing craft nearing the beach, under heavy gun and artillery fire, and then as the boat door swung down, they all had to scramble out, get across 50 yards or more of sea, then 50 yards or more of open beach, all while being shot at.
-And do you think many of those young men spoke French, understood French culture, or had relatives in France?
+It is hard to imagine the courage those young men had to have, on those open landing craft nearing the beach, under heavy gun and artillery fire, and then as the boat door swung down, they all had to scramble out, get across 50 yards (45 meters) or more of sea, then 50 yards or more of open beach, all while being shot at.
+And how many of these young men spoke French, understood French culture, or had relatives in France?
 Almost none!
 They obeyed the call to serve because they loved their country and the cause of freedom, and were willing to sacrifice their lives, not to conquer, but to liberate -- in their case, liberate total strangers.